Let's make the best treatment plan for your situation.

 Dr. Williams has specialized training and expertise in treating patients who require reconstructive dental treatment, including oral surgery, tooth extractions, dentures and dental implants.
-Dr. Williams serves as a Fellow with the International Congress of Oral Implantologists, and, as an adjunct clinical instructor and student mentor at OHSU, he is able to work with and instruct dental students on a regular basis.
+As one the premier dentist King City has, Dr. Williams serves as a Fellow with the International Congress of Oral Implantologists, and, as an adjunct clinical instructor and student mentor at OHSU, he is able to work with and instruct dental students on a regular basis.
 His extensive experience treating patients with complex periodontal issues enables him to work with you on the best treatment plan for your situation.

 Oral Surgery and Extractions